jairgs/jairgs.github.io/_portfolio/spatial-recommender.md

 ### 🔍 Methodology

-1. Socioeconomic Prediction per City Block
+#### 1. Socioeconomic Prediction per City Block

-   Each block in the country (from INEGI census boundaries) was classified into one of ten income groups.
-The challenge involved bridging two distinct data sources:
+Each block in the country (based on INEGI census boundaries) was classified into one of ten income groups.
+This required reconciling two different data sources:

-Census data: Universally available but limited in detail.
+- **Census data:** Universally available but limited in detail.

-ENIGH income survey: Rich in household-level income and consumption, but only available for a representative sample.
+- **ENIGH income survey:** Rich in household-level income and consumption data, but available only for a representative sample.

-To bridge the gap, I trained a probabilistic classifier assuming an underlying income distribution.
-Features included basic household characteristics (e.g., number of rooms, services), and outputs were income deciles.
+To bridge the gap, I trained a **probabilistic classifier** assuming an underlying income distribution.
+Input features included basic household characteristics such as number of rooms, access to services, and education level.
+The model produced predicted income deciles for each block.

-2. Expansion Potential Index
+#### 2. Expansion Potential Index

-   A custom index was developed to assess expansion suitability, composed of three key components:
+A custom index was developed to quantify the potential of each area for new retail locations.
+It included three core components:

-Direct Competition Score: Based on proximity and density of competing pharmacies and retailers.
+- **Direct Competition Score:** Density and proximity of competing pharmacies and retailers.

-Health Services Cluster Score: Aggregates presence of clinics, hospitals, laboratories, and senior care homes.
+- **Health Services Cluster Score:** Count of clinics, hospitals, laboratories, and senior care facilities.

-Market Size Score: Includes residential population, estimated number of households in the target income range, and floating/transient population metrics.
+- **Market Size Score:** Total residential population, estimated number of households in the target income range, and floating population estimates.

-Each factor was standardized and combined into a unified index.
+Each component was normalized and combined into a unified expansion index.

-3. Hexagonal Spatial Aggregation
+#### 3. Hexagonal Spatial Aggregation (H3 Indexing)

-To unify varying spatial resolutions across data sources, I applied hexagonal binnings.
-This allowed aggregation and comparison of metrics across consistent spatial units, enabling more actionable visual insights.
+To unify varying spatial resolutions, I applied **H3 hexagonal binning**, which allows consistent spatial aggregation and comparison.

 This involved:

-Intersecting census block-level predictions with hexagon cells.
+- Intersecting census block-level predictions with H3 cells.

-Aggregating POIs and population data spatially.
+- Aggregating POIs and population data by hexagon.

-Spatial joins using geopandas and shapely.
+- Performing spatial joins using `geopandas` and `shapely`.

-4. Interactive Deployment & Visualization
+#### 4. Interactive Deployment & Visualization

-   The final product was an interactive web app built with:
+The final output was an interactive web application featuring:

-Mapbox GL JS for high-performance map rendering.
+- **Mapbox GL JS** for high-performance rendering.

-Color-coded hexagon layers to represent the expansion index.
+- **Color-coded H3 hex layers** representing the expansion index.

-Tooltips and togglable layers to show detailed metrics per area.
+- **Interactive tooltips** and togglable data layers.

-Containerized with Docker, making it portable and easily deployable on cloud or local infrastructure.
+- **Dockerized deployment**, allowing easy reuse and deployment on various environments.

 [🌐 You can explore the live version here](sr.jairgs.vip)